matn7/Google-Platform-Notes/gcp/GCPKubernetes.md

 - The GCP resources you use, no matter where they reside, must belong to a project.
 - A project is the base level organizing entity, for creating and using resources and services and managing billing, APIs and permissions.
-Zones and regions physically organize the GCP resources you use, and projects logically organize them.
+- Zones and regions physically organize the GCP resources you use, and projects logically organize them.

 ![Physical, logical organization](gcp-img/kubernetes/gcp-kube-organization.png "Physical, logical organization")

 **Resources have hierarchy**

-- Each project is identified by a unique project ID and project number.
+- Each project identified by a unique project ID and project number.
 - Project ID and project number remain fixed.
 - Projects can belong to a folder, which is another grouping mechanism.
 - You should use folders to reflect their hierarchy of your enterprise and apply policies at the right levels within your